Social Constructs of Ageing

 No eligibility requirements

 This subject examines how ageing is a social construct.
-This will begin by examining the global phenomena of population ageing, and how language has been used to discuss the social change from a young to older population.
-The subject also examines ideas and attitudes towards ageing and older age across cultures, including Indigenous communities.
-You will examine and critique social attitudes towards ageing, the impacts of ageism, and how language impacts on our understandings and experiences of ageing and older age.
+The subject will begin by examining the global phenomena of population ageing, and how language is used to discuss the social change from a young to older population.
+The subject also examines cultural and Indigenous beliefs of ageing and older age.
+You will examine and critique social attitudes towards ageing, the impacts of ageism, and how the use of language impacts on our understandings and experiences of ageing and older age.
 This will involve reflecting on your own views, values and beliefs.